appliedAI-Initiative/orb_slam_2_ros/README.md

 We have tested the library in **Ubuntu 16.04** with **ROS Kinetic** and **Ubuntu 18.04** with **ROS Melodic**.
 A powerful computer (e.g. i7) will ensure real-time performance and provide more stable and accurate results.

 ## C++11
-We use the new thread and chrono functionalities of C++11.
+We use all kinds of functionalities from C++11.

 ## OpenCV
 We use [OpenCV](http://opencv.org) to manipulate images and features.
 OpenCV should be installed along with ROS.